wumke/react-native-local-notifications/README.md

 NOTICE:
 - for React Native < 0.47 use react-native-local-notifications <1.x.x
 - for React Native > 0.47 use react-native-local-notifications >=1.x.x
+- for Android API lvl >=19 use react-native-local-notifications >=2.x.x

+NOTIFICATIONS WILL NOT BE SHOWN WHEN YOUR APP IS IN THE FOREGROUND. (options to handle this situation might be added in future releases)

+For latest Android versions, please check notification settings and battery management settings if notifications are not shown at the specified time.
+This libary aims to deliver exact notifications, which are not delayed by the system.
+Creating a never ending back- or foregroundservice (API lvl >=26) can help stopping the device to kill your apps and not show your notifications on exact times.
+Also see https://dontkillmyapp.com for more info and tips to solve this problem for devices with custom battery saving packages.

 ## Setup